Heating Things Up

 By Candice Madison

-What alchemy turns coffee brown and releases a plethora of flavors and aroma?
+What alchemy turns coffee brown and releases a plethora of flavors and aromas?
 Heat!
-Not the steamy heat of a summer night, but the tried and tested application of heat energy, over time, in a controlled environment.
+Not the steamy heat of a summer night, but the tried and tested the application of heat energy, over time, in a controlled environment.
 This is thermodynamics.